raritet/raritet.github.io/_drafts/2016-05-31-artificial-synesthesia.md

 \* _I am working on selecting RGB values and may ultimately select a different method to store the color.
 This is particularly important for the colors that Nabokov describes with motion or texture, such as those for 's' and 'a.'_

+Finally, the overlay is mixed back in to the video stream and displayed on the screen.
+Even though we are talking about video of the "real world," you can see from the signal flow described above that this is all still a two-dimensional system.

+In the case of the MR systems like Magic Leap, the signal flow must account for the third dimension so that the letter's color overlay shows up on top of the letter in space and not just as paint on a screen.

+Given the problems discussed in the Background section, based on my current research it appears that I will have to explore the innards of the Tesseract OCR library to extract the outline information

 It looks like I might need to take a little artistic license in implementing some of these colors.
 Also note that many of these letters rely on the sound, or the phoneme, and not just the shape of the letter (the grapheme).
 (I believe they should call this phoneme-color synesthesia instead of grapheme-color, but that's neither here nor there.)
 So to really get this right, the OCR algorithm would also need to look at the word, extract the sounds, and map them back to the letters.
 But in a proof-of-concept I don't think we really need to do that.

+---

+## Future Work

+Imagine being able to load up some famous synesthete's particular in your MR headset and see the world through their eyes.